JJshome/Smart-Orb/CONTRIBUTING.md

 * Include detailed documentation of component specifications
 * Consider accessibility and ergonomics in all physical designs
 * Test designs with actual prototypes when possible
+* Note that hardware designs may be more closely tied to Ucaretron Inc.'s proprietary technology; consult before making significant changes

+## Intellectual Property and Legal Boundaries

+To ensure that contributions respect Ucaretron Inc.'s intellectual property:

+1. Focus contributions on improving the software implementation, user interface, documentation, and testing.
+2. Avoid modifying or extending the core algorithms and methodologies that constitute the proprietary technology.
+3. If you're unsure whether your contribution might affect the proprietary technology, please ask for guidance by opening an issue or contacting the maintainers.

 ## Code of Conduct